 5. Conclusion

-In conclusion, the results presented here highlight how a deep learning framework like i-MELT can be used for practical property predictions in the Earth sciences.
-Here, it reveals the fine structural and thermodynamic controls on magma viscosity, which, in turn, affects the dynamics of volcanic eruptions.
-The presented model further has the ability to predict glass properties, and can be used for the design of new glass materials. i-MELT can readily be extended to include quantities of interest across a range of domains and applications, like glass toughness and hardness.
-More generally, the present results demonstrate that the approach we adopted, based on the combination of machine learning with physical/thermodynamic models, can offer new perspectives on long-standing problems in many disciplines.
+The results presented here highlight that a deep learning framework like i-MELT can be used for practical property predictions in the Earth sciences.
+It reveals the fine structural and thermodynamic controls on magma viscosity, which, in turn, affects the dynamics of volcanic eruptions.
+Our model has the ability to predict glass properties, and can be used for the design of new glass materials. i-MELT can readily be extended to include quantities of interest across a range of domains and applications, including glass toughness and hardness.
+More generally, our results demonstrate that the approach of combining machine learning with physical and thermodynamic models can offer exciting new perspectives on long-standing problems across a variety of disciplines.

 References and Notes.